wp-plugins/easy-testimonials/readme.txt

 * To output a Testimonial Cycle in the Sidebar, use the Widgets section of your WordPress Theme, Accessible on the Appearance Menu in the WordPress Admin.
 You can how many testimonials are shown by placing a number in the Count field - make sure you have at least 2, if you want them to Cycle!
 You can show the Testimonial Title above the Testimonial by checking Show Testimonial Title Note: The Title Field on the Widget is displayed above the Widget, if your theme supports Widget Titles - this is different than the Testimonial Title.
 You can control the time between transitions using the Timer field - every 1000 equals 1 second.
 * Supported transitions in the Pro version are "scrollVert", "scrollHorz", "fadeIn", "fadeOut", "flipHorz", "flipVert", and "tileSlide".
 * To control the Order of the Testimonials with the Shortcode, use the attribute order='ASC'.
 To control the Order By parameter, use the attribute orderby='title'.
 Acceptable attributes for 'order' are 'ASC' and 'DESC'.
 Acceptable attributes for 'orderby' are 'none','ID','author','title','name','date','modified','parent', and 'rand'.
+* To display a pager below the slider, use the attribute pager='1'.
+On the Widget, check the box labeled Display Pager Icons.
+* To have the height of the slider automatically adjust to the height of it's content, set the attribute container='1'.

 = Front End Testimonial Submission =
 * NOTE: This feature requires the Pro version of Easy Testimonials: http://goldplugins.com/our-plugins/easy-testimonials-details/